TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 When learning your mind will consistently switch between the following two states:

 **Focus mode**
-when you are actively focused on learning, reading, watching videos, working on a project.
+When you are actively focused on learning, reading, watching videos, working on a project.

 **Diffuse mode**
-when you are not actively in a learning activity, doing the dishes, exercising, sleeping etc. When in this state your mind goes about the business of connecting what you have been learning to the other things you know.
-This is where break throughs happen.
+When you are not actively in a learning activity, doing the dishes, exercising, sleeping etc. When in this state your mind goes about the business of connecting what you have been learning to the other things you know.
+This is where breakthroughs happen.

 It's important to know that your mind goes through these two states to learn